-Kaenan Whitman
+Kaenan Whitman Tuolumne County Assessor - Recorder

-Tuolumne County Assessor - Recorder 2 South Green Street, Third Floor Sonora, CA 95370 Phone: (209) 533-5535 Fax: (209) 533-5674 Email: assessor@tuolumnecounty.ca.gov
+2 South Green Street, Third Floor Sonora, CA 95370 Phone: (209) 533-5535 Fax: (209) 533-5674

+Email: assessor@tuolumnecounty.ca.gov

+A. REPLACEMENT PROPERTY:

+ASSESSOR'S PARCEL NUMBER

+PROPERTY ADDRESS CITY

+DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

+DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

+B. ORIGINAL (FORMER) PROPERTY:

-A. REPLACEMENT PROPERTY: ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY DATE OF PURCHASE PURCHASE PRICE RECORDER'S DOCUMENT NUMBER DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION B. ORIGINAL (FORMER) PROPERTY: DATE OF DISASTER ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS CITY NOTE: You must attach a copy of the original property's latest tax bill and any supplemental tax bill(s) issued before the date of the disaster.
-Was there any new construction to the original property between the date of those tax bill(s) and the date of disaster? 🗌 Yes 🗌 No If Yes, please explain:
+ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

+PROPERTY ADDRESS CITY

+Was there any new construction to the original property between the date of the last tall Yes , please explain: x bill(s) and the date of disaster?
+Yes No

-C. CLAIMANT INFORMATION NAME OF CLAIMANT
+C. CLAIMANT INFORMATION

+NAME OF CLAIMANT

-I certify (or declare) under penalty of perjury under the laws of the State of California that the foregoing, and all information hereon, is true, correct, and complete to the best of my knowledge and belief.
+I certify (or declare) under penalty of perjury under the laws of the State of Cahereon, is true, correct, and complete to the best of my knowledge and belief.

 SIGNATURE OF CLAIMANT DATE

-MAILING ADDRESS DAYTIME PHONE NUMBER ( )
+MAILING ADDRESS DAYTIME PHONE NUMBER

+CITY STATE 7ID E-MAIL ADDRESS

-CITY, STATE, ZIP EMAIL ADDRESS
+CITY, STATE, ZIP E-INIAIT ADDICE99

 All information provided on this claim is subject to verification.
 If you have any questions about this form, please contact the Assessor's office.
-THIS DOCUMENT IS SUBJECT TO PUBLIC INSPECTION